 - Firearms and Bows: Look at clean barrels, check sight, and test triggers or strings.

-- Hunting Clothing: Look for tears or wear, wash with scented-free detergent and waterproof jackets.
+- Hunting Clothing: Look for tears or wear, wash with scented-free detergent, and waterproof jackets.

 - Tree Stands and Ground Blinds: Look at rusted parts, broken parts, or sections that are moving erratically.